suttree/suttree/README.md

-### 👋 &ensp;I'm a maker and sometime digital art therapist.
+### 👋 &ensp;I'm a maker and sometime digital artist.
 I lead teams who make products that people love, and create discrete, emotionally intelligent machines for your haus.

 I've been the Chief Product & Technology Office at Serco, Chief Technical Officer for the Liberal Democrats, Technical Director at Analog Folk, Head of Digital at The Moon Festival, a Tech Lead at the V&A, a founder at Somewhere.com, a Creative Technologist at Made by Many, a co-founder at GameLayers, a games developer at 3rd Sense, an Analyst Programmer at UpMyStreet, and a junior developer at SelfTrade.
 Phew.&ensp;🧐